dlpbc/ai-reading-list/notes/how-could-machines-learn-as-efficiently-as-animals-and-humans.md

-## Notes on the public lecture: How could machines learn as efficiently as animals and humans
+## Notes on the public lecture: How Could Machines Learn as Efficiently as Animals and Humans
 Watch the lecture [here](https://youtu.be/0BUr4_ZkA1w)

 ## Detailed Note